top of page

 All about Fallout 4 Anniversary Edition | Image Credit: Bethesda

 Bethesda first teased this edition during the Fallout Day broadcast on October 23, giving fans a nostalgic look back at the series’ legacy while dropping hints about what’s coming next.
-However, official pricing and upgrade details weren’t revealed until launch day, leaving players to speculate through Reddit and X discussions for weeks.
+Official pricing and upgrade details are revealed now.

-According to Bethesda’s recent trailer, Fallout 4: Anniversary Edition is expected to go live on November 10, 2025, exactly ten years after the original game’s debut.
-The digital version is slated for a midnight local time unlock, while physical copies are expected to start shipping the same day.
+According to Bethesda’s recent trailer, Fallout 4: Anniversary Edition is live on November 10, 2025, exactly ten years after the original game’s debut.

 • Maintenance Window: Mods and Creation Club content offline until ~10 AM PT for stability patches